Spleen Cancer – Diagnostic Chart

 Only in severe and prolonged blood conflict should surgery be considered even before massive splenomegaly is expected.

-at the end of the healing phase and permanent
+at the end of the healing phase

-The biological sense here is both at the end of the healing phase, the enlarged spleen, and – as an exception – the biologically sensible thrombocytopenia mechanism of the periphery in the ca- phase.
+, the enlarged spleen, and – as an exception – the biologically sensible thrombocytopenia mechanism of the periphery in the ca- phase.
 Similarly, in fluid conflict, the increased blood pressure in the ca-phase has its biological sense.

 Holes in the spleen, in the pcl-phase so-called splenomegaly.
 Spleen = large lymph node on the left side.
 After splenectomy (removal of the spleen), an adjacent paraortic lymph node becomes the spleen with all the functions (platelet depot) of the former spleen.